Reviewing the Steps to Naturalization

 - Any qualifying military service

-Unfortunately, there is no easy or universal answer on the circumstances making you eligible.
+Unfortunately, there is no easy or universal answer to the circumstances making you eligible.
 For many, it is a case-by-case basis requiring the assistance of an immigration attorney, but there are several common scenarios we can review.

 If you have an individual green card with no extenuating or special circumstances, you can apply for naturalization after 5 years from the date you received the green card.
 You must have physically lived in the United States for 2.5 years, or 30 months, out of the 5 years.